-To book a consultation, please read the FAQs on this page and then call the clinic on 01277 201001.
+To book a consultation, please call the clinic on 01277 201001 and one of our helpful receptionists will find you a suitable appointment.
 If the clinic is closed, please leave a message on the answer phone with your name and number and your call will be returned the next working day.
+Alternatively please email us and include your name and number and we will call you.

 There will be enough time during your consultation to discuss all your concerns about menopause and to be given options of treatment and a prescription.
 An initial consultation lasts for up to 40 minutes and a follow up consultation lasts for up to 25 minutes.

 No, you can self-refer.
 Please bring information about your medical problems and your current medication list with you.

 Please bring information about any ongoing medical problems you have and an up to date medication list with you e.g. a copy of your repeat prescription.
+If you have a significant medical problem, it is helpful to bring recent clinic letters from your hospital consultant.
 If you have had any recent blood tests it is helpful to bring a copy of these results, these can be obtained by asking the receptionist at your GP practice to print them off for you.

 Usually patients are seen at the initial appointment and then 2-3 months later.
-Once established on a treatment which is working well for you, you would usually be seen 6 monthly.
+Once established on a treatment which is working well for you, you would either be discharged back to your GP or alternatively you can choose to follow up in the clinic on a 6 monthly basis, or as required.

 Medical insurance companies generally do not cover treatment for menopause.